 Faculty Posting Details

-We are pleased to announce that the University of Puget Sound is seeking a doctorally-prepared occupational therapist to teach in our dual track entry-level Masters' of Science and Doctorate occupational therapy programs.
-Additionally, teaching in our Post-Professional Doctor of Occupational Therapy Program may be included depending on the expertise of the successful candidate
+We are seeking a doctorally-prepared occupational therapist to teach in our entry level MSOT and OTD occupational therapy programs.
+Teaching in our post-professional clinical doctorate (DrOT) program may be included, depending on the interest and expertise of the successful candidate.

-PhD (or equivalent research doctorate) or post-professional clinical doctorate, 5 or more years of clinical experience, supervisory experience, and a commitment to liberal arts education.
-Candidates close to completion of a doctorate will be considered.
+PhD (or equivalent research doctorate), five or more years of professional clinical experience and a commitment to liberal arts education.
+Candidates who are near completion of a research doctorate will be considered.
 Candidates must have or qualify for a Washington State Occupational Therapist license.
-Teaching and research experience is highly desirable.
+Teaching, research experience, and an established record of scholarly activities are desirable.

-Interested individuals are encouraged to submit application materials no later than January 15, 2021 to ensure consideration, or until the position is filled.
+Interested individuals are encouraged to submit application materials no later than July 9, 2021 to ensure consideration.
+To apply, please submit the required documents outlined below.